UpstateIndie/UpstateIndie.github.io/_posts/2019-12-22-T3DPlayerLOD.md

 docs</a>.
 <br><br>

-<b>4-</b> With all of the duplicate versions of your model all stacked up, in the viewport you'll probably see 'squiggly' lines all across the meshes where they overlap.<br>
+<b>4-</b> With all of the duplicate versions of your model stacked up, in the viewport you'll probably see 'squiggly' lines all across the meshes where they overlap.<br>
 <p>
   <div align="center">
   <img src="/img/blendLODstep3-4.PNG" height="450">